fbpx

 What determines the mortgage interest rates?

-Although your actual mortgage rate will be determined by factors like the product you choose and your particular lender, the Bank of England’s base rate also has a major impact on mortgage interest rates.
+Although your actual mortgage rate will be determined by factors like the product you choose and your particular lender, the Bank of England’s base rate also has a major impact to mortgage interest rates.

 The base rate doesn’t just impact mortgages, but a wide range of financial products, as well as the value of the pound itself.